Full Nelson (Peacemaker): Production

-Several songs were featured in the episode including "Someone Special" by Hardcore Superstar, "Fucking My Heart in the Ass" by Steel Panther, "We're Not Gonna Take It" by Dee Snider, "Only My Heart Talkin'" by Alice Cooper, "Reckoning" by Cruel Intentions, "To Get Back to You" by Nelson, and "Oh Lord" by Foxy Shazam.
-Additionally, Nelson and Foxy Shazam make cameo appearances in the episode.
+Several rock music songs are featured in the episode; these include including "Someone Special" by Hardcore Superstar, "Fucking My Heart in the Ass" by Steel Panther, "We're Not Gonna Take It" by Dee Snider, "Only My Heart Talkin'" by Alice Cooper, "Reckoning" by Cruel Intentions, "To Get Back to You" by Nelson, and "Oh Lord" by Foxy Shazam.
+The bands Nelson and Foxy Shazam also make cameo appearances in the episode.
 Gunn pitched to Ryan Reynolds the idea of having his X-Men film series and Marvel Cinematic Universe (MCU) character Wade Wilson / Deadpool make a cameo in the episode.
 Had the idea gone forward, the Peacemaker characters would have opened a door in the Quantum Unfolding Chamber to find Wilson.
-While Reynolds was on board with the idea, Gunn could not do it as they would've needed to "go through some pretty, pretty big hoops to do that".
-"Full Nelson" originally aired on the streaming service HBO Max on October 9, 2025.
+While Reynolds approved the idea, Gunn could not enact it because they would have needed to "go through some pretty, pretty big hoops to do that".